 In Delaware and other states, it is illegal to be in possession of, deliver or sell prescription drugs such as painkillers, anti-anxiety medications, hypnotics, muscle relaxers as well as erectile dysfunction medications.
 Being arrested for, and charged with any type of drug crime is very serious in Delaware.
 Depending on the circumstances surrounding your arrest you may be charged with either a misdemeanor or felony drug charge in Delaware.

 We can be contacted at 302-855-9300.
 You may also contact us via email here.
-Mr. Phillips has an offices in Georgetown, Delaware just a few blocks from the courthouse for your convenience.
+Mr. Phillips has an office in Georgetown, Delaware just a few blocks from the courthouse for your convenience.
 He serves those charged with drug crimes throughout all of Sussex County, Delaware.
-Let him fighting for your rights his number one priority.
+Let him fight for your rights.

-Prescription Drugs Illegally Possessed and Sold In Sussex County Delaware
+Prescription Drugs Illegally Possessed and Sold In Delaware

 Penalties If Convicted Of Possessing Or Selling Prescription Drugs